First Nations leaders slam handcuffing of elder, 12-year-old granddaughter at bank - Trail Daily Times

 — First Nations Summit (@FNSummit) January 10, 2020

-The incident caught wide attention online, including from NDP Leader Jagmeet Singh.
+The incident caught widespread attention online, including from NDP Leader Jagmeet Singh.

 “Racial profiling is a massive problem that Indigenous and racialized people across the country face every day,” a tweet by Singh reads.
 “Our government needs to do more to address and end systemic discrimination.”